JezuzLizard/T6-ZM-Specialists/README.md

 # T6-ZM-Specialists
-Mod for Plutonium T6 that adds more depth to the game with classes and specialists.
+Mod for Plutonium T6 dedicated servers that adds more depth to the game with classes and specialists.

+Uses t6-gsc-utils plugin.
+Get it here: https://github.com/fedddddd/t6-gsc-utils